StewBC/cc65-Chess/readme.txt

 * Apple 2 (apple2)
 * Oric-1/Atmos/Telestrat (atmos)
 * Commander X16 (cx16)
+* Atari (atari - Needs at least 48K, tested on Atari 800 48K)

-Most platforms have an additional step that can be performed, which is to make a program (prg), disk (dsk) or tape (tap) file.
-Do make again, but with dsk (Apple 2 dsk), tap (Oric tape), prg (C64 prg), cprg (c64.chr prg) or cxprg (cX16 prg) on the command line.
+Most platforms have an additional step that can be performed, which is to make a program (prg), disk (dsk, atr) or tape (tap) file.
+Do make again, but with dsk (Apple 2 dsk), atr (Atari disk), tap (Oric tape), prg (C64 prg), cprg (c64.chr prg) or cxprg (cX16 prg) on the command line.

-The two steps can be combined into a single make command, by using "all" as the first target, i.e: make OPTIONS=optspeed all dsk tap prg cprg cxprg
+The two steps can be combined into a single make command, by using "all" as the first target, i.e: make OPTIONS=optsize all dsk atr tap prg cprg cxprg

-Makeing a terminal version (using curses) - See IV (b) above.
+Making a terminal version (using curses) - See IV (b) above.

 Examples:
-1) Make everything, and then make the dsk and tap files for the Apple and Oric.
+1) Make everything, and then make the images for all platforms.

-make OPTIONS=optspeed
+make OPTIONS=optsize

-This will make the following files: cc65-Chess.apple2 cc65-Chess.atmos cc65-Chess.c64
+This will make the following files: cc65-Chess.apple2 cc65-Chess.atari cc65-Chess.atmos
+cc65-Chess.c64
 cc65-Chess.c64.chr
 cc65-Chess.cx16

-make dsk tap prg cprg cxprg
+make dsk atr tap prg cprg cxprg

-This will make the following files: cc65-Chess.tap cc65-Chess.dsk cc65-Chess-c64.prg
+This will make the following files: cc65-Chess.tap cc65-Chess.atr cc65-Chess.dsk
+cc65-Chess-c64.prg
 cc65-Chess-chr.prg
 cc65-Chess-cx16.prg

-Once you have used the OPTIONS=optspeed on the command-line, you do not have to use it again since the options are saved in a file called Makefile.options.
+Once you have used the OPTIONS=optsize (or OPTIONS=optspeed) on the command-line, you do not have to use it again since the options are saved in a file called Makefile.options.

 2) Build just one version (let's say the Oric)

-make OPTIONS=optspeed TARGETS=atmos tap
+make OPTIONS=optsize TARGETS=atmos tap
 This will create a ready to run TAP file named cc65-Chess.tap

 3) You can also start an emulator directly from make with the test command-line.

-make OPTIONS=optspeed atmos test
+make OPTIONS=optsize atmos test

 This last command example is a good way of callimg make to build and test any of the targets by itself, provided you have configured an emulator in the Makefile.